tokedo/stat-dojo/README.md

-# statdojo
+# stat-dojo

-Series of blog posts on simple explanations of statistical concepts supplemented with simulations on Python.
+Series of blog posts with simple explanations of statistical concepts supplemented with simulations on Python.

 1. Design of experiment basics: if you build them, they will come